 Evidence from animal studies so far suggests that this technique might just be the next big thing for back pain treatment.

 In earlier studies, the researchers tested the bioengineered discs, which they named “disc-like angle ply structures” (DAPS), in tails of rats for a period of five weeks.

-They increased the duration up to 20 weeks in a new study, the results of which were published in Science Translational Medicine.
-This time, they assessed improved disc model called “endplate-modified DAPS” (eDAPS) in rats.
+They increased the duration up to 20 weeks in a new study, the results of which were published in the Science Translational Medicine.
+This time, they assess the improved disc model called “endplate-modified DAPS” (eDAPS) in rats.

 Multiple tests showed that the newer model did a better job of restoring disc structure and function.
 It displayed improved ability to maintain its shape and to integrate more easily with neighboring tissue.